MetOffice/CSET/docs/source/contributing/architecture.rst

 Recipes
 -------

-To produce a diagnostic, operators must be combined with recipes, which are YAML files containing a graph of operators to execute, along with any needed arguments and a bit of metadata.
+To produce a diagnostic, operators must be combined in recipes, which are YAML files containing a graph of operators to execute, along with any needed arguments and some metadata providing the diagnostic's title, description and broad category.

 The included recipes in CSET can be found in ``src/CSET/recipes/``.